 To use neem oil with a standalone sprayer for your gardening needs, follow these straightforward instructions:

-1. Prepare the oil solution by mixing it in a separate container.
-For every gallon of water, add approximately 1.5 tablespoons of neem oil and half a teaspoon of non-toxic liquid soap.
+- Prepare the oil solution by mixing it in a separate container.
+For every gallon of water, add approximately 1 cup of neem oil and one third of a cup of non-toxic liquid soap.
 Mix the solution thoroughly to ensure the oil is properly emulsified.

 Neem Oil Hose End Sprayer Instructions